 The liability for Executive Health Benefits is the accrued liability for health insurance to be provided to the retired College President for the period from her retirement until age 65.
 This benefit was provided in accordance with the terms of her employment contract.
-The current portion of this liability (\$20,863) is included in accounts payable and accrued expenses.
+This liability (\$5,270) is included in accounts payable and accrued expenses.